aditdamodaran/knowledge/QUOTES.md

 1. "Change happens when the pain of staying the same is greater than the pain of change." &mdash; Tania Rascia
 2. "Life shrinks and life expands in direct proportion to your willingness to assume risk." &mdash; Casey Neistat
+3. "Even if we don't have the power to choose where we come from, we can still choose where we go from there." &mdash; Stephen Chbosky, *Perks of Being a Wallflower*